Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models for Lattice Scalar Fields

 The coefficient of determination, $R^2$, is a useful metric for quantitatively measuring how well the estimated action values, denoted as $S_{\rm eff}(\phi_i)$, match the actual ones, denoted as $S(\phi_i)$.
 Here $i$ indicates the index in sampled configurations.
 We use

 where $\overline{S}(\phi)$ is the average value for the actual action,

-It measures the proportion of variation in the dependent variable (in this case, the action) that is predictable from the independent variable (in this case, the diffusion model-generated samples). $R^2$ values close to 1 indicate that the diffusion model provides an accurate estimate of the action, suggesting that the trained diffusion model has effectively learned the underlying physics of the scalar field theory correctly.
+It measures the proportion of variation in the dependent variable (in this case, the action) that is predictable from the independent variable (in this case, the DM-generated samples). $R^2$ values close to 1 indicate that the DM provides an accurate estimate of the action, suggesting that the trained DM has effectively learned the underlying physics of the scalar field theory correctly.
 In Fig.~\ref{fig:action}, with the default dataset size, i.e., 5120 samples for training, the $R^2$ value is 0.960 calculated on the 1024 generated configurations.